poloey/03_uy27_dec_11/readme.md

 padding property:
  `padding` `padding-top` `padding-right` `padding-bottom` `padding-left`

+# box-sizing
+By default box-sizing is `content-box`.
+In order to padding from own width height we give it `border-box` value

 ### selector  - 5 selector
 tag selector is tag name
 id selector start with `#`